Theft and Larceny Attorneys in Pittsburgh

 - Employee theft: We also represent individuals facing charges for employee theft or embezzlement.
 These cases often move into federal court, where fines and prison sentences increase dramatically.

 The fines and sentences listed above generally apply in first-offense situations.
-If you find yourself facing a second or subsequent offense, the penalties will increase.
+If you find yourself facing a second or subsequent offense in Pittsburgh, the penalties will increase.

 Oftentimes in shoplifting and other retail theft cases, the store owner will have clear video footage showing the individual perpetrating the crime.
 If that occurs in your case, there is still hope for a positive resolution.

 For instance, if this is your first retail theft offense, we may be able to pursue an alternative option such as Accelerated Rehabilitative Disposition (ARD) or Allegheny Service Institute (ASI).
 Through these programs, you agree to comply with the court’s requirements – oftentimes including community service and restitution.
 In return, once your program is complete, the court will dismiss the charges against you and your record will remain clear.